-POL 304 The Politics of Sustainable Development (3 credits)
+POL 304 The Politics of Sustainable Development

-This course explores the national and international politics of sustainable development, with an emphasis on the implications of models of development based on the Western historical experience for the goal of achieving sustainable development in developing countries.
-Students will spend a substantial portion of the course playing and evaluating their own performance in Stratagem, a computer-assisted simulation game developed originally for the U.S. Agency for International Development, in which players assume the roles of government ministers in a developing country and attempt to chart a course of sustainable development for that country over a period of 50 years.
-Prerequisite: POL 211 or POL 213 or permission of the instructor.
-Not available every semester.
+This course explores the politics of sustainable development, with an emphasis on the implications of models of development based on the Western historical experience for the goal of achieving sustainable development in developing countries.
+Students will spend a substantial portion of the course playing and evaluating their own performance in Stratagem, a computer-assisted simulation game developed originally for the U.S. Agency for International Development, in which players assume the roles of government ministers in a developing country and attempt to chart a course of sustainable development for that country over a period of fifty years.
+Prerequisite: POL 213 or both POL 109 and SCI 219, or permission of the instructor.